Ashahet1/AgenticAI_NVIDIA/README.md

 ```
 pip install -r requirements.txt
 ```
-### 3. Create .env (In Root Directory w/o creating Key's will not work code has EKS endpoint which is now deleted)
+### 3. Create .env (In Root Directory w/o creating Key's will not work code as EKS endpoint which is now deleted)
 ```
 NVIDIA_API_KEY="<YOUR_NVIDIA_KEY>"
 RETRIEVER_KEY="<YOUR_RETRIEVER_KEY"